maheshmechengg/MachineLearning1_6/README.md

 # MachineLearning1_6
-Assignment from ML#1 to 6
+Machine Learning Assignments from ML#1 to 6